Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: RESULTS AND DISCUSSION

 Additional simulations are conducted to examine the influence of battery capacity ($E_b$ = [41, 61.5, \textbf{82}, 102.5] kWh) and household loads ($\bm{HL}$, $4HL$, $8HL$).
 Here, $HL$ is the consumption of a standard apartment, as shown in Fig.~\ref{fig:HLdataset}, while $4HL$ and $8HL$ correspond to larger households (86.4 and 172.8 kWh/day, respectively).
 Fig.~\ref{fig:HL_bc_mix} illustrates the economic gain, defined as the difference in $FC$ between scenario \textbf{\textit{B}} and \textbf{\textit{A}}, for varying $E_b$, household loads, and $\gamma$.

 When the consumption is $HL$ (solid lines), the curves for different $E_b$ values exhibit a clear increasing slope with $\gamma$, due to more effective V2G utilization.
 At low $\gamma$ values (less than 0.2), the economic gain decreases with larger batteries because any of considered battery capacities is sufficient to cover this $HL$, whereas larger batteries lead to increased battery replace costs, i.e., $C_{rep}$ in \eqref{eq:NV}.
-Conversely, at higher $\gamma$ values, larger batteries result in greater economic gains due to enhanced V2G opportunities.
+Conversely, at higher $\gamma$ values, larger batteries result in greater economic gains due to enhanced V2G.

-With increased household consumption ($4HL$ and $8HL$), the economic gain curves become flatter as $\gamma$ increases, indicating reduced V2G opportunities due to the higher household energy demand.
-Specifically, for $4HL$ (dashed lines), a 41 kWh battery is clearly limited and yields the smallest economic gain among all tested battery capacities.
-Moreover, in the $4HL$ case, smaller batteries offer slightly higher gains when $\gamma$ is low, while the opposite trend is observed at higher $\gamma$, consistent with the behavior seen in the $HL$ case.
-In the case of $8HL$ (dash-dot lines), the very high household load severely limits the availability of energy for grid export, effectively suppressing V2G utilization.
+With increased household consumption ($4HL$ and $8HL$), the economic gain curves become flatter as $\gamma$ increases, indicating reduced V2G opportunities due to the higher household demand.
+Specifically, for $4HL$ (dashed lines), a 41 kWh battery is clearly limited, giving the lowest economic gain among all tested battery sizes.
+Moreover, in the $4HL$ case, smaller batteries offer slightly higher gains when $\gamma$ is low, while the opposite occurs at higher $\gamma$, consistent with the behavior seen in the $HL$ case.
+For $8HL$ (dash-dot lines), the very high household load severely limits the availability of energy for grid export, suppressing V2G utilization.
 Unlike the $HL$ and $4HL$ cases, a larger battery consistently yields higher economic gain across the entire $\gamma$ range.
 This is because larger batteries provide the capacity needed to handle the high household demand more flexibly, even if V2G is minimally utilized.

-Additionally, for $\gamma=1$ and the same $E_b$, the economic gain remains constant across different household loads.
+Additionally, for $\gamma=1$ and the same $E_b$, the economic gain remains constant across household loads.
 This occurs because, with $\gamma=1$, there is no financial penalty on energy sales, and the user's benefit depends solely on battery capacity.
-As a result, while a higher household load increases $FC$ in scenarios \textbf{\textit{A}} and \textbf{\textit{B}}, their economic difference remains unchanged for the same battery capacity.
+As a result, while a higher household load increases $FC$ in scenarios \textbf{\textit{A}} and \textbf{\textit{B}}, their economic difference remains unchanged for the same battery size.